surveyjs/survey-creator/docs/End-User-Guide.md

 ### How to: Add a new rule

-Click **Add New Rule** at the bottom of the Logic tab.
-You will see editors that enable you to specify conditions and actions to perform when these conditions are met.
+Click **Add New Rule** at the bottom of the Logic tab to display editors that allow you to specify conditions and select actions to perform when these conditions are met.

 #### Specify conditions (if-clauses)